DormantLogician/equal-language-concept/doc/Structure.md

 Represents structures in language that may be intersected - these are called categories.

 Categories may be either finitely or infinitely sized - they have a variable, body, optional recursive call, and optional multiplier field respectively.
+They may also be considered quantity categories or structure categories - all categories are structure categories, and quantity categories are a type of structure category that contains only units of '1'.

 Categories may be either category definitions, or inline categories - category definitions have a non-anonymous variable attached to them like so: